blephy/reactjs-typescript-pwa/README.md

 <hr>

 <p align=center>
-  A fast and secure Progressive Web App built with ReactJS with every best practices for SEO and web performances.
-Full TypeScript !
+  A fast and full TypeScript PWA built with React with every best practices for SEO and web performances
 </p>

 <p align=center>